codeoverflow-org/nodecg-io/docs/services/discord.md

 4. Create a new discord service instance using the left upper menu.

-5. Enter your bot token for discord.
+5. Enter your bot token.

-   The created instance should be automatically selected, if not select it in the upper left menu.Enter your Bot token in monaco (the texteditor on the right) in this format:
+   The created instance should be automatically selected, if not select it in the upper left menu.
+Enter your Bot token in monaco (the texteditor on the right) in this format:

    ```json
    {